zsteinkamp/zsteinkamp.github.io/_posts/2022-11-10-what-i-learned-at-stripe.markdown

 ## The DRI

-Each task and project in the team has a single person who is responsible for that thing in that moment.
+Each task and project in the team has a single person who is responsible for that thing in that moment - the Directly Responsible Individual, or DRI.
 The DRI for something may shift as time passes, and this fact is communicated clearly to the team and stakeholders when it happens.

-This helps to avoid the "tragedy of the commons" where shared ownership results in no ownership.
+This helps to avoid the tragedy of the commons where shared ownership results in no ownership.
 It also builds on a culture of top-to-bottom responsibility, which builds more capable team members and gives higher quality output.
 A common question asked in team meetings when a great idea is presented is "who wants to DRI that idea?"
 This way, fewer great ideas fall between the cracks of responsibility between people.

 ## Hiring for growth, diversity, and EQ